vroobell/ConsoleTetrisNET/README.md

 A nice and simple tetris game I found there: https://blog.naver.com/spica1028/220329924713 and here: https://www.youtube.com/watch?v=pJBVe08w2TE .
-I am not an author, but I find this code quite useful to play with.
-Removed sounds from the code, so you can copy paste it to your Visual Studio, run, and it works ;]
+I am not an author but I find this code quite useful to play with.
+Removed sounds from the code so you can copy paste it to your Visual Studio, press F5, and it works ;]